naturalis/sdmdl/README.md

 modelling preferences for a great number of environmental variables.

-The functionality of this package and the estimates of environmental preferences it obtains is demonstrated by way of three use cases:
+The functionality of this package and the estimates of environmental preferences it obtains is demonstrated by way of several use cases:

+* Habitat suitability predictions with which to scale visual object identifications
 * Domesticated crops and their wild progenitors
 * Mycorrhizal associations
 * Secondary woodiness